timmayg/clus2023-devwks-2008/02-Local_Auth.md

 <br><br>
 In this task we will view and run a playbook that will create a Common Criteria Policy and a local user with a password that is compliant.

+## Create a Common Criteria Policy Based on Business Requirements

 <ol>

 <li>View the Playbook that will Create the Common Criteria Policy</li>